Unstuffed Peppers

 Instructions

 • Heat the olive oil in a large pot over medium heat.
-Add the ground beef, green peppers, onions, garlic, oregano, salt and pepper.
+Add the ground beef, green peppers, onions, garlic, 3 teaspoons oregano, 1 teaspoon salt and pepper.
 Cook until beef is browned, about 7-10 minutes.

 • Add the tomato paste and saute until well combined and fragrant, about 2-3 minutes.
-Add the rice, diced tomatoes and water and stir to combine.
+Add the rice, diced tomatoes, remaining salt and water and stir to combine.
 Bring mixture to a boil, then reduce heat to low, cover and simmer for 45 minutes.

 • Remove from heat but keep covered for an additional 5-10 minutes.
 Fluff the rice with a fork to separate.